 Preparing to adopt is an exciting time and one that also brings unique challenges for you and your family.
 If you already have children living in your home, you will need to help them prepare for the addition of a new family member who will undoubtedly have a different background and life story.
-At Gormley and Johnson Law Offices PLC, we have helped many families in Michigan as they are working through the adoption process.
+At Gormley Law Offices, PLC, we have helped many families in Michigan as they are working through the adoption process.

 While your children may be excited about the prospect of gaining a new brother or sister, they are also probably hesitant and wondering what their new sibling will be like.
 Of course, you can set your children down and provide them with basic details including the age and gender of the child, as well as activities that he or she enjoys.
 But what about the emotional and mental preparation?
 According to the Adoptive and Foster Family Coalition, the time you spend discussing adopting a new family member and listening to your children and their concerns about the change in your family’s dynamic will be critical in their ability to feel excited and confident about welcoming another boy or girl to your family.